Wrongful conviction of Alan Hall: Broader concerns about justice in New Zealand

 Hall's lawyer, Nick Chisnall said the case "demonstrates how hard a palpably innocent person has to work to overturn a conviction” and does not believe the investigation by Nicolette Levy will lead to significant changes in what he says is "a deeply flawed criminal justice system".
 Chisnall points out it took 36 years for the conviction to be overturned and that "the justice system had repeatedly turned a blind eye to Hall’s situation, despite extensive proof of what had gone wrong with his case sitting in officials' files for decades".

 Tim McKinnel said “I think we need to ask some pretty serious questions about not just how the police have failed – as they have – but how the Crown failed, how Crown Law failed, how the judiciary failed – because they did – and how the whole system was able to let down not only somebody as vulnerable as Alan Hall, but the Easton family".
 He points out that when it comes to miscarriages of justice in New Zealand: "We're seeing the same series of issues arising again and again."
 He said the police develop myopia and doggedly pursue confessions, which, with a vulnerable suspect often leads to false confessions.
 Christopher Stevenson, a leading criminal defence attorney in New Zealand, said the cases where the convictions are overturned are the 'tip of the iceberg'.
 He believes the known cases represent only 10% of total miscarriages of justice in New Zealand but that we never hear about these other cases.

 Subsequent events

-Charges laid against police
+Prosecution of police officers

-in August 2024, the police announced that charges would be laid against two former police officers and a former Crown prosecutor who were involved in the investigation and prosecution of Alan Hall.
+In August 2024, the police announced that charges would be laid against two former police officers and a former Crown prosecutor who were involved in the investigation and prosecution of Alan Hall.
 All three have name suppression.
 In November 2024, it was announced they were charged with perverting the course of justice.

+At the trial in July 2026, lawyers for the officers argued that Turner's description was unreliable because he didn't actually see the face of the man running away.
+The Crown argued that it was up to the jury to decide how reliable Turner’s evidence was.
+On 12 August 2026, the two former police officers involved in investigating and prosecuting Hall were acquitted of obstructing justice by the Auckland High Court.

 Easton's murder inquiry reopened

-In October, 2024, police reopened the investigation into the murder of Arthur Easton and offered a $100,000 reward information leading to a conviction, together with immunity for anyone who had assisted or protected the killer.
+In October 2024, police reopened the investigation into the murder of Arthur Easton and offered a $100,000 reward information leading to a conviction, together with immunity for anyone who had assisted or protected the killer.